Nutriadmin/hipaa-training/source/sections/self-study-and-quiz/physical-security.md

 ## Security

-This set of questions will help you guage your understanding of the physical security requirements under HIPAA and the Datica policies in place to meet them.
+This set of questions will help you guage your understanding of the physical security requirements under HIPAA and the NutriAdmin policies in place to meet them.

 ---